potpiejimmy/dncash-io/README.md

       }
     }

-The service responds with a new, unique UUID that is used from then one as the device identification and for creating cash tokens for that device:
+The service responds with a new, unique UUID that is used from then on as the device identification and for creating cash tokens for that device:

     {
       "uuid": "256fb6a1-23c6-41b0-8e59-1824d1342d1f"